yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 #### Execute Discovery Agent as a Service

-The agent can be installed as a Linux service, with systemd.
+The agent can be installed as a Linux service with systemd.
 The following commands will help you utilize the service.
 These commands install the service abilities and must be run as a root user.

 To install the service to execute with user axway and group axway: